jins0704/Domain_Analysis_SW_Design/README.md

 6. Lastly, All views can be seen on any device without breaking the screen using AutoLayout.
 >
 ## Controller

-- AddViewController
+#### AddViewController

-> Receives and stores the required data from the previous view.
+- Receive and store the required data from the previous view.

-> Connection with view and contoller
+- Connection with view and contoller

-> If you select “+” button, you can add consumables through a view.
+- If you select “+” button, you can add consumables through a view.
 This class controls the view.
->
-> We need to adopt some protocols like UIPickerViewDelegate and UIPickerViewDataSource.
+- Adopt some protocols like UIPickerViewDelegate and UIPickerViewDataSource.

-    We will implement and provide picker views according to a category list.
+        Implement and provide picker views according to a category list.

         func numberOfComponents(in pickerView: UIPickerView) -> Int {
             return 1